-NOTICE OF 2015 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD JUNE 2, 2015
+NOTICE OF 2017 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD JUNE 13, 2017

-You are cordially invited to attend the 2015 Annual Meeting of Stockholders (the "Annual Meeting") of Pacira Pharmaceuticals, Inc., which will be held on Tuesday, June 2, 2015, at 2:00 p.m.
-Eastern Daylight Time, at our corporate headquarters, located at 5 Sylvan Way, Suite 300, Parsippany, New Jersey 07054.

-Only stockholders who owned common stock at the close of business on April 15, 2015 can vote at the Annual Meeting or any adjournment that may take place.
+You are cordially invited to attend the 2017 Annual Meeting of Stockholders (the "Annual Meeting") of Pacira Pharmaceuticals, Inc., which will be held on Tuesday, June 13, 2017, at 2:00 p.m.
+Eastern Daylight Time, at 5 Sylvan Way, Suite 300, Parsippany, New Jersey 07054.
+Only stockholders who owned common stock at the close of business on April 18, 2017 can vote at the Annual Meeting or any adjournment that may take place.
 At the Annual Meeting, the stockholders will be asked to:

-- 1. Elect three Class I directors to our board of directors to serve until the 2018 Annual Meeting of Stockholders (Proposal 1); - 2.
-Ratify the appointment of CohnReznick LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2015 (Proposal 2); - 3.
+- 1. Elect three Class III directors to our board of directors to serve until the 2020 Annual Meeting of Stockholders (Proposal 1); - Ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017 (Proposal 2): - 3.
 Approve, on an advisory basis, the compensation of our named executive officers (Proposal 3); and - 4.
 Transact any other business properly brought before the Annual Meeting.